RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 3. Generate inputs for symmetry: To prepare the structure for assembly and docking in the protocol, a set of asymmetric inputs must be generated.
-These inputs describe the asymmetric unit, which will later be used to re-assemble the complex based on a defined symmetry definition.
+These inputs describe the asymmetric unit, which will later be used to re-assemble the complex based on a generated symmetry definition.
 A version of these generated input files are provided in the example_symmetry_files/ directory

    First, create the asymmetric input structure and symmetry definition file using the make_symmdef_file.pl